dart-lang/build/builder_pkgs/mockito/NULL_SAFETY_README.md

 `http_server_test.dart`:

 1. import mockito's annotations library,
-2. annotate a top-level library member (like an import, or the main function) with `@GenerateMocks`,
+2. import the generated mocks library,
-3. import the generated mocks library,
+3. annotate the import with `@GenerateMocks`,
 4. change `httpServer` from an HttpServer to the generated class, MockHttpServer.